 If you have an SMS that functions well, but on paper is disorganized or impossible to navigate, it will reflect worse than it actually is in the eyes of the auditor and the audit itself.

 In addition to having an up to date, robust hazard register with sophisticated tools, make sure you have:

-- Documented evidence of how issues are managed
+- Documented evidence of how reported safety issues are managed

 Have SMS Documentation Ready